 Allegations of Misconduct

 Acta Academiae Beregsasiensis, Philologica is committed to maintaining the highest standards of academic integrity and ethical publishing.
-The Editorial Board adheres to the principles and guidelines of the Committee on Publication Ethics (COPE) regarding research, publication, and review misconduct.
+The Editorial Board adheres to the principles and guidelines of the Committee on Publication Ethics (COPE) concerning research, publication, and review misconduct.

 Definition of Misconduct